Little Rock Central High School National Historic Site interprets the historic events that happened in 1957 including the Little Rock Nine.

 Little Rock Central High School is the only still functioning high school located within the boundaries of a national historic site.

 Little Rock Central High School is an active school with an enrollment of over 2,500 students.
 Out of respect for the school and students, do not try to enter the school on your own.

-In 1954, the U.S. Supreme Court made a landmark decision in Brown vs, Board.
+In 1954, the U.S. Supreme Court made a landmark decision in Brown v Board of Education.
 This case declared that state laws establishing separate public schools for black and white students (segregation) to be unconstitutional.

 This decision led to a national movement in America that would eventually boil over In 1957,

 The crisis at Little Rock High School was a direct result from a decades-long struggle for civil rights in the United States, even after the ratification of the Thirteenth Amendment to the U.S. Constitution abolishing slavery on April 8, 1864.

 The threat of violence prompted President Dwight Eisenhower to order federal military troops to escort the "Little Rock Nine" to school.

 You may ask yourself why did African American children want to go to school with white children?